 #LouTheChihuahua was our resident snuggler, and the ebony to Nimitz’s ivory.
 He joined our family in 2015 at 3 years old.
-We gave him love and he loved us.
+We gave him love and a warm home, and he loved us right back.
 He left this earth, and we miss him dearly, daily.
 RIP my sweet #LilLou (October 2015 – August 2016.)

 #PennyThePup joined our family in 2017 at 5 years old.
 She is some kind of mixed breed.
-We *think* cocker spaniel mixed with dachshund.
-Go to my Instagram to see her tiny, short legs and super long body.
+We *think* king charles mixed with dachshund.
+Go to Instagram to see her tiny, short legs and super long body.
 She’s our resident redhead and looks like a fox with a dog face!
-Pilot calls her, “Lady Penny Pilkington.”
+Pilot calls her “Lady Penny Pilkington.”
 Yes, he really did give her that name.
 Not me.
 (January 2017 – present.)

 Q: When is the next book coming out?

 A: My book(s) are categorized as any combo and all of the following: New Adult, Mystery, Humorous Mystery, Cozy Mystery, Cozy Romance, Romance, Amateur Detective, Private Investigator.
 (Is that sub-genre enough?
 I don’t think we have enough adjectives in there.)
 They are first-person perspective.
 While the Roxy Summers Mystery Series IS a series, each are standalone books.
 It’s recommended to read them in order to have a better understanding of characters and backstory, but you don’t have to.

 Check out Trifecta Publishing House for more information, and to find other amazing authors!